 Why leadership ‘counselling’, and not consultancy or coaching?

 It’s because words are important.
-And from our understanding, it is not our job to be a coach for you – because you as the leader in your organization, or influencer amidst your tribe – you are in a sense, their coach.
+And from our understanding, it is not our job to be a coach for you – because you, as the leader in your organization, or influencer amidst your tribe, are in a sense, their coach.
 As such, we’re not the coach.
 You are.
 (And it would be presumptuous for us to think otherwise.)

-And neither are we consultants, because consultants typically engage in transactional relations or arrangements – whether to offer consultancy advice in marketing, or IT, or management, logistics, accountancy and so on.
+And neither are we consultants, because consultants typically engage in transactional relations or arrangements – whether to offer consultancy advice in marketing, IT, management, logistics, accountancy, and so on.
 Consultants offer advice, take their pay, and then leave.

 ‘Counselling’ has been the word of choice throughout history for what we actually do.
-The word ‘counselling’ in relation to leadership for instance, you’ll find stated in the bible 137 times.
+The word ‘counselling’ in relation to leadership, for instance, is stated in the Bible 137 times.
 Consulting or coaching is mentioned 0 times.

 For great leaders throughout history, whenever they sought to calibrate their leadership actions, beliefs, attitudes, or how to find an optimally ethical solution – they’d call for ‘counselling’.
 King Solomon, (the archetypal man of wisdom), advised leaders to take on ‘counselling’ over a dozen times: i.e.